 What was so amazing to me about this was, how grateful she was.
 “God bless you she said, and I headed off to work.
 I remember feeling so happy that I was there to help her.
 Additionally, I felt happier knowing that a doctor was seeing her.
 God knows how long she would have laid there in the mud, invisible because of the dark.
 I had one of the best shifts of my life that night.

 So, what are you waiting for, try it?
 It does wonders for one’s mental health.

-a balanced selfcare program can help you help others and thus find more connections and more joy!
+A balanced selfcare program can help you help others and thus find more connections and more joy!
 I say balanced because if you use selfcare as an excuse to avoid everything and everyone, you’re not healing.
 Quite the opposite, you are stewing.
 Remember, moving down the road to mental wellness, requires action.
 Now, self-care with the intent to getting back to living, is wonderful.
-I life to think of it as pacing myself whist doing the following:
+I like to think of it as pacing myself whist doing the following:

 - Clean diet

 - Rest – learning when to take a break